codesamu/website/README.md

-# Personal Developer Portfolio
+# Functional Portfolio Website

-Welcome to my personal portfolio website, where you can explore my recent projects and access a program called *Difficulty Dictionary*.
+This is my personal portfolio website which under the programms tab has some programms running

 ## Features